 - For fly fishermen, bring Wooley Buggers, Gold Ribbed Hares Ear Nymphs, Prince Nymphs, Flashback Pheasant Tail Nymphs, midges, and San Juan worms as a good start.
-But, do check out the locally tied fishing flies at Scotty's One Stop for more suggestions.
+But, do check out the locally tied fishing flies at Scotty's Blue River One Stop (@blueriveronestop) for more suggestions.

 - Bring polarized sunglasses!
 This will allow you to see lurking trout as well as see the river bottom—rocks, holes, pockets, and shallows.
 It will make a difference!